ropensci/roweb3/content/blog/2022-02-18-ropensci-news-digest-february-2022/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

++ [frictionless](https://docs.ropensci.org/frictionless), developed by Peter Desmet together with Damiano Oldoni: Read and write Frictionless Data Packages.
+A Data Package (<https://specs.frictionlessdata.io/data-package/>) is a simple container format and standard to describe and package a collection of (tabular) data.
+It is typically used to publish FAIR (<https://www.go-fair.org/fair-principles/>) and open datasets.
+It is available on [CRAN]( https://CRAN.R-project.org/package=frictionless).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/495) by Beatriz Milz, and João Martins.

 + [rfema](https://docs.ropensci.org/rfema), developed by Dylan Turner: `rfema` allows users to access The Federal Emergency Management Agencys (FEMA) publicly available data through their API.
 The package provides a set of functions to easily navigate and access data from the National Flood Insurance Program along with FEMAs various disaster aid programs, including the Hazard Mitigation Grant Program, the Public Assistance Grant Program, and the Individual Assistance Grant Program.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/484) by François Michonneau, and Marcus Beck.